 Children at Great Paxton CE School use the Internet on a regular basis as part of their learning.
 In school, we have regular 'e-safety' activities to remind children of the importance of keeping themselves safe online.
-Children are also working towards the A.C.E scheme in school (Accredited Competence in E-Safety).

 At home, sometimes children can be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.